 The added portion of the bridge, built in 1838 (the petitions, meetings, and paperwork started in 1834, but not the construction) is the easterly (downstream) half.
 This portion of the bridge was constructed of much larger blocks of drilled-and-split stone, undoubtedly produced by a commercial sub-surface quarry operation.
 These 1838 arch rings were originally laid dry.

 I have found no clear evidence as to whether the cutwater on the upstream nose of the Choate’s pier is part of the original 1764 construction.
 Cutwaters (to protect a pier from ice, logs, and raging currents) were certainly built in the eighteenth century, and the cutwater on the Choate appears in a ca. 1910-20 photograph (at Historic New England, Inc.) so it’s definitely not a modern alteration.
+(From documentary information in MassDOT’s Historic Bridge Inventory files, and personal inspection by S.J.
+Roper, MassDOT Historic Resources Supervisor.)

 The Choate Bridge was listed in Massachusetts as an Archaeological/Historic Landmark on April 1, 1966.
 On the same date a preservation restriction was established with Mass Historic.
 It was placed on the National Register of Historic Places in 1972.